Korean Sociological Image #25 – Women: Apologize to your Bottoms!

 Of course, by no means is South Korea the only country in the world where essentially useless exercise equipment is sold, and the seat may well improve one’s posture.
 But as this Korean source (refreshingly) laments, while Korean women’s interest in their appearance is excessively high, their interest in exercise is very limited.
 Indeed the entire beauty, diet, and exercise industries here are predicated on a widespread belief that obtaining the perfect body is possible provided one merely buys and passively uses, applies or digests various products.

 Lest that sound like exaggeration, see here and here for further examples and links to studies providing empirical evidence.
-And unfortunately, because of a loophole in legislation regarding “health-related” products specifically, there is little to prevent Korean advertisers continuing to make such absurd claims of their products.
+And, unfortunately, because of a loophole in legislation regarding “health-related” products specifically, there is little to prevent Korean advertisers continuing to make such absurd claims of their products.

 On a final note, did anyone else find having a guy standing with a sign saying “Women!
 Apologize to your bottoms!” a little creepy?
 How about several of them, standing on a street with placards and a shopping cart full of apples?